 First stop: Piscina Naturale di Marina Serra

 This was a gorgeous swimming hole and a great way to start the trip.
-We seemed to be the only tourists but wasn’t a problem.
+We seemed to be the only tourists but it wasn’t a problem.
 We quickly went for a swim and then took the path through the rocks to swim in the Adriatic Sea.
 It would have been the perfect spot to bring a picnic and sit on the rocks while taking in the view, unfortunately, we had other spots we had to hit.

 Santa Cesarea Terme – Faraglioni di Sant’Andrea

 We made a quick drive through the town of Santa Cesarea Terme.
 There is a beautiful cave to see here but you have to access it by boat and we didn’t have time for that.
 Santa Cesarea Terme is also known for its thermal baths which are around the city and overlooking the ocean.
-If you have time this is a really great city to explore or even stay a night in!
+If you have time this is a really great city to explore or even to stay a night!

 Stop off in the town of Otranto

 We had heard amazing things about the city of Otranto.
 It is a really charming city right on the waters edge.
 The marina and history of this city make it really special.
 We walked around for an hour and even stopped for some lunch.
 Otranto is quite large and is also a great place to stay a night.
 There is such charm around every corner.

 Faraglioni di Sant’Andrea

 Sant’ Andrea was a place I had discovered through photos.
 The rock formations looked absolutely beautiful and on most days you can catch people swimming around this gorgeous spot (there are rock stairs leading down to the water).
 Unfortunately the day we went it was much too windy to swim, so we decided safety over experience was best.